Napier The East Coast, New Zealand Travel Guide

 Clarity helps ensure a safe dining experience.

-While not extensive, some cafes and restaurants focus entirely on plant-based menus or have a very strong vegan focus.
+While not extensive, some cafes and restaurants focus entirely on plant-based food lists or have a very strong vegan focus.

-For severe allergies, contact restaurants in advance to discuss their cross-contamination protocols.
+For serious allergic reactions, contact dining places ahead of time to discuss their cross-contamination protocols.

 Some local businesses or wineries in Hawke's Bay may deliver cooking classes focused on New Zealand or local food, utilizing local ingredients.